data-integrations/wrangler/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A collection of libraries, a pipeline plugin, and a CDAP service for performing data cleansing, transformation, and filtering using a set of data manipulation instructions.
+A collection of libraries, a pipeline plugin, and a CDAP service for performing data cleansing, transformation, and filtering using a set of data manipulation instructions (directives).
 These instructions are either generated using an interative visual tool or are manually created.

 Check the documentation of the Wrangler Transform [here](transform/docs/Wrangler-transform.md).